ivpn/ivpn.net/src/content/pages/knowledgebase/general/configuring-the-ivpn-app-to-autoconnect.md

 By additionally enabling the `Allow background daemon to manage autoconnect` option, the connection to the VPN server will be established as soon as the IVPN app’s daemon is started:

 * Linux: during system boot up
 * macOS: user is logged into the system
-* Windows: user is logged into the system
+* Windows: during system boot up (on Cold Startup) or user session is started

 This option can also be enabled via the following CLI/terminal command:
 ```
 ivpn autoconnect -on_launch on
 ```
+The same logic is applied when using the Wi-Fi Control feature (Trusted Networks) together with the `Allow background daemon to apply WiFi Control settings` option enabled.